Berkeley Academy of Music

 Weekly lessons are scheduled for each student.

 - Tuition.
-Tuition covers beginning lesson books, recitals, studio instructors’ salaries, as well as equipment maintenance and venue rental expenses when applicable.
+Tuition covers lessons, recitals, studio instructors’ salaries, as well as equipment maintenance and venue rental expenses when applicable.
 Please choose a lesson payment plan that best suits your needs.

 Plan A: Monthly.
 Due at the first lesson of each month.